reagent-project/reagent-cursor/README.md

 Cursors
 ==============

-Cursors can be seen as a kind of *pointers* to a particular part of an atom, which behaving exactly like a normal atom.
+Cursors can be seen as a kind of *pointer* to a particular part of an atom, which behaves exactly like a normal atom.
 This means that you use the same functions you would on an atom (`reset!`, `swap!`, `deref`, `add-watch`, etc) but affect only the part you are interested in.